dustinpfister/blog_posts/_posts/vuejs-filter.md

 ### 2.1 - vue filter option basic example

-For a basic example of a vue filter option here I have just a filter that appends the string 'foo' to the beginning of anything that it is used with via the pipe symbol when using the mustache interpolation syntax.
-I just add the method that I want to the filters object, this method will have one argument that is the value that will be piped into it when it is used in a template.
-Inside the body of the method I do whatever it is that I want to do with the value that is passed and return the result.
+For a basic example of a vue filter option here I have just a filter that appends the string 'foo' to the beginning of anything that it is used with via the pipe symbol when using the mustache interpolation syntax for the text node of an element in a template.

+I just add the method that I want to the filters object that will be the value for the filters option for a Vue instance.
+This method that will be a filter will have one argument that is the value that will be piped into it when it is used in a template.
+Inside the body of the method I do whatever it is that I want to do with the value that is passed and return as the result of the filter.
+For this example I just append the string foo to whatever the value is and return the resulting string.

 I can then use my foo filter in a template whenever I use the mustache syntax of the v-bind directive.
 When it comes to using the filter I start out with the value I want to filter and then use the \| symbol after the value followed by the name of the filter that I want to use.